Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 Facilities, access and special needs

-This visitor centre is open to the public and is where the National Park Education Service is based.
+This national park centre is open to the public and is where the National Park Outdoor Learning Team is based.
 The ground floor has a main exhibition area, gift shop, art gallery and tea room all of which are wheelchair accessible.

 Separate male and female toilets are available which are also open to the public.
 One set is located at the front of the building and there are more toilets on the first floor.
 There are two wheelchair accessible toilets on the ground floor.